Protect yourself from COVID-19

 Yes.
 The Pfizer vaccine was well studied before it was authorized for emergency use in children ages 12 to 15 in May.
-And the same level of testing was conducted before being authorized for use in children ages 5 to 11.
+And the same level of testing was conducted before being authorized for use in children between 6 months and 11 years old.
 These studies are similar to testing applied to other vaccines prior to approval.

 To date, no significant safety concerns have been reported.
 Children will continue to be monitored, and data reviewed, after vaccination to understand side effects and their relationship to the COVID vaccine.